What is Docker CLI (Command Line Interface)?

 The Docker CLI can be installed as a desktop application (called Docker Desktop) or by using the command line.
 Note that commercial use of Docker Desktop in larger enterprises requires a paid subscription.

-The Get Docker page provides instructions for installing Docker Desktop on your computer.
+page provides instructions for installing Docker Desktop on your computer.
 Meanwhile, installing the Docker CLI requires you to run a bunch of commands.
-If you use Ubuntu, for example, you first need to ensure that your apt repository packages are up to date with the latest ca-certificates
+If you use Ubuntu, for example, you first need to ensure that your apt repository packages are up to date with the latest ca-certificates and gnupg:

 $ sudo apt update